jeffhandley/jeffhandley.github.io/aboutme.md

 My name is Jeff Handley.
 I've been creating web applications for over 20 years.
 I grew up on the Microsoft stack but now I focus on Node, React, Redux, and GraphQL.
 I have passion for implementing large web applications that provide end-user productivity and delight.

 The teams I've worked with have a proven ability to deliver short-term developer productivity and long-term maintainability for web applications ranging from 10 screens to over 1000.
 I've been recognized as a compassionate people manager with an unparalleled sense of ownership in products and user experiences, which has resulted in leading many teams through successful releases.

+I've had the pleasure of [speaking at several conferences](conferences) including Øredev, MonkeySpace, OuterConf, and Silicon Valley Code Camp.
+I am the author of the [Strickland JavaScript validation framework](https://strickland.io) as well as a few other [npm packages](https://www.npmjs.com/~jeffhandley).

 ## SAP Concur